PySimpleGUI/PySimpleGUI/docs/index.md

     window.Fill(values_dict) - Fill each Element with entry from the dictionary passed in
     window.SaveToDisk(filename) - Save the Window's values to disk
     window.LoadFromDisk(filename) - Load the Window's values from disk
-    window.CloseNonBlocking() - When done, for good, reading a non-blocking window
+    window.Close() - To close your window, if a button hasn't already closed iit
     window.Disable() - Use to disable the window inpurt when opening another window on top of the primnary  Window
     window.Enable() - Re-enable a Disabled window
     window.FindElement(key) - Returns the element that has a matching key value
     window.Move(x,y) - Moves window to location x,y on screen'
     window.SetAlpha(alpha) - Changes window transparency
+    window.BringToFront() - Brings the window to the top of other windows on the screen

 ## Window Methods